 Continue to follow up with your travel provider by phone, e-mail or written correspondence.
 State your complaint clearly, mention what you perceive the resolution to be, and try to be as polite and friendly as possible.
 Keep a log of all conversations and correspondence, including dates, names and what was said.

 In this new age of social media, disgruntled customers have more options for dealing with disputes than throwing themselves at the mercy of an airline call center.
-More and more travelers are airing their complaints in their blogs, on their Facebook or Twitter accounts, on travel message boards, in YouTube videos and beyond.
+More and more travelers are airing their complaints in their blogs, on their Facebook or Twitter accounts, in YouTube videos and beyond.
 An airline that's been refusing to listen to your calls just may perk up and take notice if you start broadcasting your complaint to hundreds or thousands of people.
 (See How Social Media Is Changing Travel for more on this trend.)

 If all else fails, take your complaint to small claims court.
 You don't need a lawyer and it's much easier than filing a lawsuit.
 Often, you can take on hotels and even airlines in their operating jurisdiction.
 Visit your county office of consumer affairs for further information.